tiagoinacio/cs/big-o/mathematical-representation.md

 ```

 has complexity of N^2.
 The loop executes N times and each function/procedure call g(N) is complexity O(N).

+# TODO multiplication by a factor does not add anything

 # Resources: